edneedham/cred/README.md

 `cred` is a local-first credential manager that lets you create, store, and manage secrets on your machine — and then push them directly to the platforms that need them for deployment or CI/CD.

-I wanted something consistent for handling `.env` variables, API keys, PEM files, and provider-specific secrets etc..
+I wanted something consistent for handling `.env` variables, API keys, PEM files, and target-specific secrets etc..
 I think this is it.

 ## Who is this for